sosy-lab/sv-benchmarks/c/nla-digbench-scaling/README.md

 The tasks can easily be generated again by calling `make tasks`, which will call the script `generate.py` in this directory.
-That script is also published under the same license as the benchmark tasks.
+This script is also published under the same license as the benchmark tasks.